EL

 Atol de Elote (Corn Atole)

-Atol de Elote is a warm, comforting beverage made from fresh corn, milk, sugar, and cinnamon.
-The corn is ground and cooked with milk until thickened, creating a creamy, sweet drink.
-It's a traditional breakfast and evening beverage, especially popular during cooler months and festivities.
-Some variations may include spices like nutmeg or allspice.
+Warm, comforting beverage made from fresh corn, milk, sugar, cinnamon.
+Corn ground and cooked with milk until thickened, creating creamy, sweet drink.
+Traditional breakfast and evening beverage, especially during cooler months and festivities.
+Variations may include nutmeg or allspice.

 Regional Specialties & Local Favorites